 Mistake #5 – Lack of Regular Maintenance, Review, and Updates

 Even if you are able to manage all of your security remotely or from an online dashboard, regular maintenance and updates are still important.
 Plus, online security systems still rely on physical security products to effectively monitor your facility.
+Access control system maintenance is a prime example of good maintenance including physical and digital components as well as online and offline features.

 All of these components require regular maintenance and updates to continue working as effectively as possible to keep your building monitored and secured.
 These are basic best practices for managing and maintaining security systems and why one of the common security mistakes businesses make is forgoing regular maintenance on their system.